strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 `@loopback/authentication` and `@loopback/authorization` are combined in a way that the `authentication` module restores the user identity from a request, passes it as the current user to the `authorization` module which decides is the resource accessible by that user.

 Since the two modules share the identity abstracts to describe the user(or application, device in the future), we extracted the user related binding keys and types into a separate module `@loopback/security`.

+### Configure the Decision logic for Voters

+After the initial release of `@loopback/authorization`, we received community feedback regarding more flexible decision logic for the voters/authorizers.
+Raymond introduced two options to configure the decision maker:

+- `precedency`: Controls if Allow/Deny vote takes precedence and override other votes.
+If not set, default to `AuthorizationDecision.DENY`.
+Once a vote matches the `precedence`, it becomes the final decision.
+The rest of votes will be skipped.

+- `defaultDecision`: Default decision if all authorizers vote for `ABSTAIN`.
+If not set, default to `AuthorizationDecision.DENY`.

+For details of how the final decision is made, you can check the [Decision matrix](https://github.com/strongloop/loopback-next/blob/master/packages/authorization/README.md#decision-matrix).

 ## Security